 One of the best parts about traveling is the exposure to new and exciting things.
 And it doesn’t always require busting out your passport.
 This little gem comes from one of my many trips to Texas.
 Austin, Texas to be specific.
 I am a SXSW regular, you see, and this little puppy has kicked off many a tequila-filled nights while there.
 I hope you enjoy it as much as I do.

-1. Place limes and the orange–which should be at room temperature–on the counter and roll them with your hand, back and forth, while applying pressure.
+1. Place 5 limes and 1 orange–which should be at room temperature–on the counter and roll them with your hand, back and forth, while applying pressure.
 Be careful, you don’t want to break them open, do it semi-gently.
 They’ll feel like a sem-filled water balloon when ready.
 This way the citrus will yield more liquid when you juice them.

 4. Add a heaping cup of ice to the blender and just enough of the margarita mixture that the ice is not covered.
 Blend, adding more ice or margarita mix until the desired thickness is achieved.

 4. Pour the frozen margarita into a salt-rimmed glass, pop open a Corona, and place it upside down in the glass, submerging it into the margarita.
 Repeat for each glass.

 Now get that party started and enjoy!

 Hi, I’m Jerry James Stone and welcome to my food blog.

 My recipes are vegetarian, just like me.
 Some are even vegan.
 I like to keep things pretty simple, using just a few ingredients.
 So, you'll be cooking in no time.

 If you're wondering if I am really stoned... well, I'll never tell.